A separation theorem for entire transcendental maps: Global counting: proof of Theorem B

 Observe that rays are intrinsic to the function $f$, i.e., they do not depend on the definitions of $D$ or $\delta$.
-Tracts and fundamental domains do.
-By Lemma \ref{asymptotically contained} there exists a sufficiently large disc $D'\supset D$ such that the set of fixed rays is contained in $D'\cup \TT$, where $\TT$ are the tracts defined by $D$.
-Also, for any tract $\Ta$ which contains at least one fundamental domain $F_\alpha\in\FF$, let $z_\alpha$ be the landing point of the fixed ray associated to $F_\alpha$; up to enlarging $D'$, we can assume that it contains all such $z_\alpha$.
-Let $\delta'$ be the subset of $\delta$ in $\C\setminus D'$ connecting $D'$ with infinity.
+Tracts and fundamental domains do. {By Lemma~\ref{Forced landing} there are only finitely many rays which are not fully contained in their fundamental domains; since any such ray is still asymptotically contained in a fundamental domain by Lemma \ref{asymptotically contained}}, there exists a sufficiently large disk $D'\supset D$ such that the set of fixed rays is contained in $D'\cup \TT$, where $\TT$ are the tracts defined by $D$.
+Also, for any tract $\Ta$ which contains at least one fundamental domain {$F_\alpha\in\FF$, let $z_\alpha$ be the landing point of the fixed ray associated to $F_\alpha$; up to enlarging $D'$, we can assume that it contains all such $z_\alpha$.} Let $\delta'$ be the subset of $\delta$ in $\C\setminus D'$ connecting $D'$ with infinity.
 By construction $\delta'$ does not intersect any fixed ray.
 The tracts defined as preimages of $\C\setminus D'$ are smaller than the previous ones, however, the set of fixed rays does not change.
-Also, the new fundamental domains are asymptotically the same as the old fundamental domains, since $\delta'=\delta$ outside a compact set.
-By Lemma~\ref{Forced landing}, and for all $\alpha=1\ldots M$, the new fundamental domains $F_\alpha'$ which are contained in $F_\alpha$ all intersect $D'$, since their fixed ray lands in $D'$.
+Also, the new fundamental domains are {the same} as the old fundamental domains {outside a compact set}, since $\delta'=\delta$ outside a compact set.
+By Proposition \ref{Forced landing}, and for all $\alpha=1\ldots M$, the new fundamental domains $F_\alpha'$ which are contained in $F_\alpha$ all intersect $D'$, since their fixed ray lands in $D'$.

-The enlarged disk $D'$ intersects possibly more fundamental domains than the ones which were originally in $\FF$, so $\FF$ is no longer a full and complete collection with respect to the new disc.
+The enlarged disk $D'$ intersects possibly more fundamental domains than the ones which were originally in $\FF$, so $\FF$ is no longer a complete collection with respect to the new disk.
 However it can be turned into a full and complete collection $\FF'$ (which satisfies property $(b)$ by construction), by adding finitely many fundamental domains, whose fixed rays all land alone at repelling fixed points since $\FF$ was originally complete. \end{proof}

-Let $C_R$ denote the circle or radius $R$.
-Choose $R$ large enough so that part $(b)$ of the Structural Lemma~\ref{Technical} is satisfied for the family of fundamental domains $\FF$, and such that all fixed rays associated to fundamental domains in $\FF$ land inside the disc $D_R$.
+Let $C_R$ denote the circle of radius $R$ and $D_R$ the closed disk bounded by $C_R$.
+Choose $R$ large enough so that \begin{itemize} \item $D\subset D_R$; \item $f^{-1}(C_R) \cap \FF$ is contained in $D_R$ (see part $(b)$ of the Structural Lemma~\ref{Technical}), and \item all fixed rays associated to fundamental domains in $\FF$ land inside the disk $D_R$. \end{itemize}